Welcome to the Postgraduate Coursework Getting Started

 Looking for some assistance with the enrolment process and advice on course selection?

-The Student Administrative Services office is located on the top floor, Administration Building at the Australian Defence Force Academy in Canberra.
+The Student Administrative Services office is located at Building 111 on Northcott Drive at UNSW Canberra.

 Monday to Thursday – 08.30 to 16.30

 * On the first Friday of each month Student Administrative Services closes at 13.00.